noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 ## Work in progress
-- "Kantian Hope and Political Activism"
+- "Collective Hope and Political Activism"
 - “Kant’s Regulative Essentialism and the Unknowability of Real Essences”

 ## Dissertation